 The article explains a simple circuit which can be used for charging at least 25 nos of Li-Ion cells in parallel together quickly, from a single voltage source or a 12V battery.
 The idea was requested by one the keen followers of this blog, let's hear it :

 Charging many Li-ion Battery Together

-please can you help me design a circuit to charge 25 li-on cell battery(3.7v- 800mA each) at the same time.my power source is from 12v- 50AH battery.
+Can you help me design a circuit to charge 25 li-on cell battery(3.7v- 800mA each) at the same time.my power source is from 12v- 50AH battery.
 Also let me know how many amps of the 12v battery would be drawn with this setup per hour...thanks in advance.

 When it comes to charging, Li-ion cells require more stringent parameters compared to lead acid batteries.

 This becomes especially crucial because Li-ion cells tend to generate considerable amount of heat in the course of the charging process, and if this heat generation goes beyond control may lead serious damage to the cell or even a possible explosion.

 However one good thing about Li-ion cells is that they can be charged at full 1C rate initially, contrary to lead acid batteries which doesn't allow more than C/5 charging rate.